 The principal is the official records custodian of each school.
-Student records are maintained at the school of last attendance until five (5) years after the student transfers, graduates, or permanently withdraws. 's normal graduation from high school.
+Student records are maintained at the school of last attendance until five (5) years after the student transfers, graduates, or permanently withdraws.
 At that time, temporary records are destroyed and permanent records transferred to the central office for microfilming.